-Dawn’s figure, on the other hand, more straightforward to customize.
+Dawn’s figure, on the other hand, was easier.
 I added her signature purple to both her hair and her glasses.
-Then, I added a zipper and a little bling to her black mini skirt.
+Then, I added a zipper and some bling to her black mini skirt.
 Finally, I redrew her arms so she could hold a microphone.

 Funko Pop poster design story – finishing touches

-The time had come to put the finishing touches on the poster.
+The time came to put the finishing touches on the poster.
 I added the event details to a sticker affixed to the red brick wall background.
 I created the sticker effect from scratch.
 A mixture of Adobe Photoshop filters and effects made it appear worn and peeled up.

 Each poster design variant boasts its own distinct, bright color for the banner at the top, as well as the band names at the bottom.
 Dawn’s poster used a bright shade of blue.
 Josh’s info appeared in Starbucks green, while Nails’ design featured a purplish pink hue.
 I typed all of the information in the fun, kitschy Ad Lib font.
 I copied each band members’ figure boxes.
 Then, I set them three in a row on a white shelf bolted into the brick wall.
 I cropped the left and right boxes off of the canvas.
 I did this so the center image could be as large enough to feature it.

-Unfortunately, due to the Coronavirus outbreak at the time, this show was cancelled, along with all other mass gatherings in America.
+Unfortunately, due to the Coronavirus outbreak, this show was cancelled, along with all other mass gatherings in America.
 The COVID-19 virus changed everyone’s lives worldwide.
-Specifically, it created a speed bump for independent musicians who needed live performances to fund their endeavors.
+Specifically, it caused a speed bump for independent musicians needing live performances to fund their endeavors.
 Unfortunately, the posters could not attract concert goers to the event.
 At least I got a cool poster design to feature on my portfolio.